sntioudis/papreca/documentation/commands.md

 - parent_type = atom type of parent atom (i.e., atom on which the event is detected).
 - diff_vel = double number denoting the velocity (in velocity units as in LAMMPS) of the diffused atom.
-- diff_dist = double number denoting the distance (in length units as in LAMMPS) between the parent atom and the vacant site (i.e., position towards which the atom migrates).
+- diff_dist = double number denoting the Eucledian distance (in length units as in LAMMPS) between the parent atom and the vacant site.
 - displacive = **yes** (if the parent atom is displaced) or **no** if the parent atom remains intact and a new atom is placed on the vacant site.
 - diffused_type = atom type of diffused atom.